The Restoration of All: Universalism in Early Christianity (part 3)

 Clement of Rome

 Clement of Rome’s beliefs on this topic are difficult to determine, because his only surviving writing is a letter of exhortation to the Corinthian church, recently plagued by the persecution and turmoil of AD 66-70 (1 Clem.
-1.1; 5.1-7.1).
-[1] Clement writes of the continuing sacrifices in the Jerusalem Temple (41.2), but anticipates a quickly coming judgment on the temple (23.3-5; cf. Matt.
-24.32), which he wrongly associates with the resurrection of the dead (24.1-3).
+1.1; 5.1–7.1).
+[1] Clement writes of the continuing sacrifices in the Jerusalem Temple (41.2), but anticipates a quickly coming judgment on the temple (23.3–5; cf. Matt.
+24:32), which he wrongly associates with the resurrection of the dead (24.1–3).

 Within this context, Clement often speaks of the judgment of the wicked, to exhort believers not to join them in their coming destruction (14.1–15.6; 22.1–8; 57.1–59.1).
 However, he also emphasizes that repentance will deliver anyone from God’s judgment (7.4–8.6).
 Importantly, he states that God is “free from anger... toward all his creatures... doing good to all, but especially we who have taken refuge in his mercies” (19.3–20.11).
 This indicates that, in his view, God’s punishments are for the ultimate good of all his creatures.
 Indeed, Clement says later, there is “great protection for those who are chastened by the Master... he chastens us in order to have mercy on us through his holy chastisement” (56.16), which he says specifically about the unbelievers in transgression (56.1–57.2).

 A hint of Clement’s universalism may be found in the doxology at the middle of his letter, where he speaks of “the faith by which Almighty God has justified all men from the ages” (32.4).
 This may be limited by his statements elsewhere about the number of the elect who have been saved through Jesus Christ (58.2; 59.2).
 However, we must also consider that Clement is speaking on behalf of the church of Rome, the recipient of Paul’s most universalistic letter, in which he spoke of “justification... for all men” (Rom.
-5.18), where “all men” refers to absolutely all people, the same number who were condemned by Adam’s sin (5.12-21).
+5:18), where “all men” refers to absolutely all people, the same number who were condemned by Adam’s sin (5:12-21).

 Finally, we must take into account the testimony of the later church about Clement’s beliefs.
-In the 5th-century debate between Rufinus and Jerome, on the topic of universal salvation, Clement the “disciple of the apostle” (i.e., of Rome) was cited as one of the fathers whom both of them agreed was a proponent of universal salvation (Rufinus, Apology Against Jerome 1.43).
+In the 5th-century debate between Rufinus and Jerome, on the topic of universal salvation, Clement “the disciple of the apostle” (i.e., of Rome) was cited as one of the fathers whom both of them agreed was a proponent of universal salvation (Rufinus, Apology Against Jerome 1.43).
 This testimony, along with the above points, strongly indicates that Clement of Rome was a believer in the ultimate salvation of all.
 However, he de-emphasized this point in his letter for pastoral reasons, due to his anticipation of the quickly coming judgment.

 Epistle of Barnabas

 The Epistle of Barnabas was an early post-New Testament text, written shortly after the destruction of the Jerusalem Temple (Barn.
-16.1-5).
+16.1–5).
 [2] This text distinguishes between “the way of light” and “the way of death” (19.1f, 12).
-The latter is “a way of aiōnios death with punishment” (20.1).
+The latter is “a way of aeonian death with punishment” (20.1).
 The truly eschatological nature of these remarks is confirmed later:

 For he who does these things [i.e., righteousness] will be glorified in the kingdom of God, but he who chooses their opposites will perish together with his works.
 This is why there is resurrection and reward.
 (21.1)